michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 * "The Good, the Bad and the Picky: Consumer Heterogeneity and the Reversal of Product Ratings" with Tommaso Bondi and Ryan Stevens, 2024
   * Management Science, <a href="https://pubsonline.informs.org/doi/10.1287/mnsc.2022.03281">Forthcoming</a>
   * Extended abstract published in Proceedings of the 24th ACM Conference on Economics and Computation (EC '23).
 Association for Computing Machinery, New York, NY, USA, 297. <a href="https://dl.acm.org/doi/10.1145/3580507.3597751">"DOI:https://doi.org/10.1145/3580507.3597751"</a>
+  * Media coverage: <a href="https://news.cornell.edu/stories/2024/12/good-products-can-be-hurt-experts-tough-ratings">"Cornell Chronicle"</a>

 * "The Evolution of Discrimination in Online Markets: How the Rise in Anti-Asian Bias Affected Airbnb during the Pandemic" with Michael Luca and Elizaveta Pronkina, 2024
   * Marketing Science, <a href="https://pubsonline.informs.org/doi/10.1287/mksc.2023.0112">Forthcoming</a>
   * <a href="https://www.nber.org/papers/w30344">"NBER Working Paper No. 30344, 2022"</a>
-  * Media coverage: <a href="https://www.marketwatch.com/amp/story/scapegoating-minority-groups-can-shape-markets-asian-american-airbnb-hosts-saw-a-marked-decline-in-bookings-during-the-pandemic-11660576384">"MarketWatch"</a>
+  * Media coverage: <a href="https://www.marketwatch.com/amp/story/scapegoating-minority-groups-can-shape-markets-asian-american-airbnb-hosts-saw-a-marked-decline-in-bookings-during-the-pandemic-11660576384">"MarketWatch"</a>, <a href="https://hbr.org/2022/10/ensuring-your-products-arent-used-for-discrimination">"Harvard Business Review"</a>

 * "Competition and Reputation in an Online Marketplace: Evidence from Airbnb", 2023
   * Management Science, <a href="https://doi.org/10.1287/mnsc.2023.4758">70(3):1357-1373</a>